AlanRuijia/Compiler/README.md

-### This is a C-like compiler implemented by Antlr, which counts for the final course project of CMPT379 in SFU.
+### This is a C-like compiler implemented by Antlr.

 ### How to use: